 Ruth

-{ Can you tell me the seven sacraments and direct me to the relevant Biblical passages? }
+{ Can you tell me the seven sacraments and direct me to the Biblical passages that support them? }

 Mary Ann replied: